How I began

-Long ago, back way before Arjuna Ghose received his spiritual name, he was called Mark, and back then he had just began embarking on spiritual Master Sri Chinmoy’s path as his devoted disciple.
-He was 18 years old and trying to figure out what he was going to do with his life career-wise.
+Many years ago, long before I received my spiritual name, Arjuna D. Ghose, I had just begun embarking on spiritual Master Sri Chinmoy’s path as his devoted and sincere disciple.
+At 18, I was also just beginning to try to figure out what I was going to do with my life in terms of a career.

-After many years of college education and working in the field of graphic design and web development, mostly as a freelance designer, Arjuna registered the name OmissionStudios on 5 September 2017 with the Nova Scotia Registry of Joint Stock Companies and began the journey of his beloved business.
-Of course, he’s been dreaming it up in one way or another for almost 20 years.
+After many combined years of college education and working in the field of graphic design and web development, I registered the name OmissionStudios, a name with spiritual meaning, on 5 September 2017, with the Nova Scotia Registry of Joint Stock Companies, and began the journey of my beloved company.
+(Of course, I had been dreaming it up in one way or another for almost 20 years.)

 Who is Sri Chinmoy?

-Sri Chinmoy (1931–2007) is a God-realized spiritual teacher and guide who came to the West from East Bengal (now Bangladesh) in 1964 to serve aspiring seekers.
-At age 13 he became again conscious of his God-realization that he already had achieved in previous incarnations.
-He has about 7,000 disciples around the world, and many admirers.
-From the Sri Aurobindo ashram in Pondicherry, India, he moved to the city of New York where he lived for the latter half of his life.
+Sri Chinmoy (1931–2007) is a God-realized spiritual teacher and Master who came to the West from East Bengal (now Bangladesh) in 1964 to serve aspiring seekers.
+At age 13, he became again conscious of his God-realization that he already had achieved in previous incarnations.
+He has about 7,000 disciples around the world and many admirers.
+From the Sri Aurobindo Ashram in Pondicherry, India, he moved to the city of New York where he lived for the latter half of his life.
 In October 2007, Sri Chinmoy compassionately left the body to continue to serve aspiring seekers from the higher worlds.

-About the word AUM, spiritual Master Sri Chinmoy has this to say:
+About the word AUM, Sri Chinmoy has this to say:

 Question: I am curious about the meaning of these three letters which you pronounce “AUM.”

-Therefore, the mission of OmissionStudios is to omit the world of crappiness by creating, building and preserving things that are awesome and transforming things that are not awesome.
+Therefore, the mission of OmissionStudios is to omit the world of crappiness by creating and preserving things that are awesome and transforming things that are not awesome.